Magic-Messenger/.github/profile/README.md

 ## 🚀 Getting Started

 1. **Download the App:** SOON Available on [iOS](#) and [Android](#). 📲
-2. **Buy you license:** Buy your license without using your phone number or email. everything private 🔐
+2. **Buy your license:** Buy your license without using your phone number or email. everything private 🔐
 3. **Start Chatting:** Connect with your contacts and begin your magical messaging journey! 👾🚀

 ---